 With 6 London airports to potentially fly into (most of which are not technically in London), figuring out how to get yourself into the city centre is enough to make your head spin!
 Here’s a breakdown of the easiest and cheapest transport options, so you can save your money for the fun times ahead.

-Heathrow is the busiest airport in the UK and Europe, with 76 million passengers passing through its doors in 2016.
+Heathrow is the busiest airport in the UK and Europe, with 80.8 million passengers passing through its doors in 2019.
 As such, there are a variety of ways to get from the terminal gate to Aldgate (or Bishops Gate, Moorgate, New Gate, Ludgate, you get the idea).
-Here is a brief list of these, ranked from the cheapest to the most wallet-flattening.
+Here is a brief list, ranked from the cheapest to the most wallet-flattening.

 Mingle with the charming West London locals and catch a big red double decker bus to Central London.